St Stephen's C of E First School

 Our ambition is that all pupils use our five Christian values: Love, Peace, Hope, Compassion and Forgiveness.

 ‘A New Commandment I give you, ‘Love one another as I have loved you.’
 John 13:34

 It is from this Commandment and the teachings of Jesus that we teach our children five Christian values.

-“An RSA school is a school with soul.
+A Central Region Schools Trust school is a school with soul.
 Our overarching philosophy is to give each pupil a complete and generous education embracing the traditional academic subjects, the arts and sport and subjects that provide insights into the ethics of good living.
-We want our schools to be inclusive, networked, “green” and demonstrably mission-led – by which we mean committed to the values of individual flourishing and social progress.”
-Guy Shears, CEO Central Royal Society of Arts Academy Trust.
+We want our schools to be inclusive, networked, “green” and demonstrably mission-led – by which we mean committed to the values of individual flourishing and social progress.
+Guy Shears, CEO, Central Region Schools Trust.

 If you require further help or guidance please contact the school where we are happy to help in any way we can.

 Mrs Sarah Callanan.
 Principal

 If you would like to visit our school, call our office to book an appointment.

 Please view our safeguarding pages for more information.

 This year Wizards class showed their dance skills on stage at the Palace Theatre in front of up to 800 people!
 What a fantastic accomplishment at just 8-9 years old!
 They did a fantastic job and performed with pride and bravery.
 Well done!